SonOfWinter/BindingBundle/README.md

     private $age;
 ```

-The min and max value check if the value is in range defined by the two properties
+The min and max value check if the value is in range defined by the two properties.

 If not, a specific exception was thrown

 Works with number, string (length) and array (count)

 Next / Ideas